yuanrr/SEMA/README.md

 | **SEMA (paper)** |  **16.31** |

  The code is released for academic research use only.
 Please contact us if you have any questions.
-[Yuan Bowen](yuanbw0925@gmail.com)
+[Bowen Yuan](yuanbw0925@gmail.com)

  **Reference**
  - [AttnGAN: Fine-Grained Text to Image Generation with Attentional Generative Adversarial Networks](https://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_AttnGAN_Fine-Grained_Text_CVPR_2018_paper.pdf)